VermillionBird/CTF-Writeups/2019/SunshineCTF/pwn.md

 ![](/Images/2019/SunshineCTF/offsetcalc.PNG)

-It turned out to be an offset of 22 bytes, so I'll need to have 22 characters before the address of mania.
+It turned out to be an offset of 22 bytes (`1234567890123456789012`), so I'll need to have 22 characters before the address of mania.

 I then proceeded to use good old <a href='https://github.com/Gallopsled/pwntools'>pwntools</a> to start making my hack.
 Its a bit messy, so I added some comments to help.
 This was my final code.
 ```